A spark plug needs to be cleaned once it accumulates a lot of grime and oil.

 Warning: The spark plug will turn from red hot to its normal color long before it has cooled enough to be able to touch.

-After the clean plug has cooled down, reinstall it and reconnect the spark plug wire (or ignition coil).
+Reinstall the clean plug once it has cooled down and reconnect the spark plug wire (or ignition coil).
 Then repeat the entire process for each dirty spark plug one by one.

 Now, you probably have a few more concerns and queries.
 Let’s answer some of them.

-Here are answers to some common questions over how to clean spark plugs:
+Here are answers to some common questions about how to clean spark plugs:

 Yes, you can clean an old, fouled plug.

-However, it’s best to replace it with a new plug in most cases.
-That’s because an old spark plug won’t give the optimal performance like a new spark plug will.
+However, it’s best to opt for a spark plug replacement in most cases.
+That’s because an old spark plug won’t perform as well as a new spark plug.

 After all, electricity discharges best from sharp edges that only a new plug can have.

-And a used, old plug will have worn edges.
+Whereas a bad spark plug will have worn edges.